SDXorg/pysd/docs/index.rst

 A cookbook of simple recipes for advanced data analytics using PySD is available at: http://pysd-cookbook.readthedocs.org/

-The cookbook includes models, sample data, and code in the form of ipython notebooks that demonstrate a variety of data integration and analysis tasks.
+The cookbook includes models, sample data, and code in the form of iPython notebooks that demonstrate a variety of data integration and analysis tasks.
 These models can be executed on your local machine, and modified to suit your particular analysis requirements.

 Contributing